-This is a basic and easy take on the traditional granny square.
+This is an easy take on the traditional basic granny square pattern.
 It is a circle to square design and as it uses double crochet stitches it works up quickly and is a great way for beginners to start your first blanket.

-This crochet square was designed especially for the Charity Cozy Makealong hosted by Knittingwithchopsticks.com and Noorsknits.com.
-You can find all of the other designs through the link above or you can grab a PDF version here if you prefer to have them all in one place!
+This crochet square was designed especially for the Charity Cozy Fall Makealong hosted by Knittingwithchopsticks.com and Noorsknits.com.
+You can see all of the other crochet designs in the blanket makealong here.

 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I may get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)

-What Do I Need For A Simple Traditional Granny Square?
+What Do I Need To Crochet Simple Traditional Granny Square?

 The pattern notes will create a 8x8inch (20x20cm) square using the materials listed.